French Navy: 20th and 21st centuries

 The Navy later provided fire support and troop transport in the Indochina War, the Algerian War, the Gulf War, and the Kosovo War.

-21st century

-Since 2000, the Navy has given logistical support to the War in Afghanistan (2001–2021) as well as the global War on Terror.
+Since 2000, the Navy has given logistical support to the War in Afghanistan (2001–2021) as well as the global war on terror.
 In 2011, it assisted Opération Harmattan in Libya.

 Organisation

 The chief of the naval staff is Vice-admiral d’escadre Arnaud de Tarlé, and as of 2014 the Navy has an active strength of 36,776 military personnel and 2,909 civilian staff.
 The Navy is organised into four main operational branches: